 - Pour the batter into the prepared pan.
 Bake for 45 to 55 minutes or until toothpick inserted into the center comes out clean.

-- Removed the cake from the oven and allow to cool in the pan on a wire rack.
+- Remove the cake from the oven and allow to cool in the pan on a wire rack.

 - To unmold, run a knife around the sides to loosen the cake from the pan and remove the spring form sides.
 Invert the cake and peel off the parchment paper.
 Refrigerate for up to four days.